The Local Lifting Property, Property FD, and stability of approximate representations: Introduction

 \begin{proof} \eqref{intro fd llp manifold} is Example \ref{manifold lp} and Theorem \ref{manifold fd}. \eqref{intro fd llp vfbc} is Corollary \ref{vfbc} and Proposition \ref{vfbc fd}. \eqref{intro fd llp 1rel} follows from \eqref{intro fd llp vfbc} and Examples \ref{or tor}, \ref{or ni}, \ref{or center} and \ref{or sc}. \eqref{intro fd llp limit} is Example \ref{limit lp} and Proposition \ref{limit fd}. \eqref{intro fd llp raag} is Example \ref{raag lp} and Proposition \ref{raag fd}. \end{proof}

-We also give some new examples with the LP, but that do not have property FD (as they are not even residually finite); most prominent amongst these are the Baumslag-Solitar groups $BS(n,m)$ (Example \ref{GBS}) and the Baumslag-Gersten group (Proposition \ref{prop:BG}).
+We also give some new examples with the LP, but that do not have property FD (as they are not even residually finite); most prominent amongst these are the Baumslag--Solitar groups $BS(n,m)$ (Example \ref{GBS}) and the Baumslag--Gersten group (Proposition \ref{prop:BG}).

 The proof of Theorem \ref{intro fd llp} relies on deep results in geometric and combinatorial group theory, as well as some new permanence properties that we establish in this paper.
 Most prominently amongst our new permanence properties, we show that the LLP is preserved by extensions by amenable groups, and that property FD is preserved by certain amalgamated free products.